 This restaurant is surprisingly much less crowded than the flagship pizzeria but it still makes a pretty good pie (as well as an excellent gluten-free version!).
-It’s not quite as good as the original Sorbillo but it’s a good second option if you need the name value and the wonderful location on the waterfront earns it its place on this list: there’s indoor and outdoor seating meaning you can enjoy a view of the waterfront and take a stroll after your meal.
-I have a feeling that the standard margherita here comes served with smoked provola cheese, rather than margherita, so double-check when you order (unless you like a smokey pie).
+It’s not quite as good as the original Sorbillo but it’s a good second option if you need the name value and the wonderful location on the waterfront earns it its place on this list.
+There’s indoor and outdoor seating meaning you can enjoy a view of the waterfront and take a stroll after your meal.
 And although you’re supposed to pair pizza with beer (Italians love the carb-on-carb combo), the white Falanghina del Sannio is a truly delicious wine to accompany your meal!

-Certainly one of the best pizzerias in the historic center, Pizzeria Port’Alba is criminally overlooked and underrated.
-This is one of the oldest pizzerias in the city and for some reason, it’s not talked about to death in guidebooks and blog posts – maybe because it isn’t a sexy spot, or maybe because the pies are €1-2 more than they should be – but the pizza here is really, really good.
+Pizzeria Port’Alba is one of the oldest pizzerias in the city but for some reason, it’s not talked about to death in guidebooks and blog posts.
+Maybe because it isn’t a sexy spot, or maybe because the pies are €1-2 more than they should be, but the pizza here is really, really good.
 It’s also open all day, every day making it a great place to get your pizza fix on Sundays when most good establishments are closed.
 It’s also the perfect spot to try the city’s famous pizza al portafoglio, a small margherita folded in quarters (resembling a “wallet”) that you can pick up for only €2.50.

 Palazzo Petrucci Pizzeria might be the closest you’ll get to rooftop dining in Naples.
 Located on a low terrace in Piazza San Domenico Maggiore, it’s one of the few places you can enjoy a classic Neapolitan pizza al fresco with a view.
 An offshoot of Palazzo Petrucci, a Michelin-starred restaurant in the city’s chic Posillipo neighborhood, this pizzeria is a little more “upscale” than others in the area but you’ll still be rewarded with an authentic Neapolitan experience – and a delicious pizza.
 It also offers a welcome respite from the buzz of the city if you’re looking to get away from some of the action.
 In the evenings, the terrace is illuminated by candlelit, creating a romantic atmosphere.

-One of the cozier pizzerie in Naples Da Attilio is a third-generation restaurant nestled in the heart of the historic Pignasecca market, sandwiched in between fruit and vegetable stands, tripe shops and homeware stores.
+One of the cozier pizzerias in Naples, Da Attilio is a third-generation restaurant nestled in the heart of the historic Pignasecca market, sandwiched in between fruit and vegetable stands, tripe shops and homeware stores.
 It’s a no-frills establishment that is a favorite with locals and well known for its Pizza Carnevale, a star-shaped pie with a stuffed crust filled with ricotta.

 Heading away from the historic center, 50 Kalò is a contemporary pizzeria in the Mergellina district of the city.
 The well-to-do Neapolitans love it but I wouldn’t recommend a tourist to trek all the way across town for this pizza: it’s very good.. if you’re in the neighborhood.
 50 Kalò roughly translates to “Good Dough” in Neapolitan dialect and has been highly lauded by food critics and pizza enthusiasts for its wonderful dough, a carefully-researched recipe that uses low-protein flour to ensure high digestibility (an all important aspect of Italian cuisine!).

-I have to admit, La Notizia is the only pizzeria I haven’t personally tried on this list but I’ve heard too many wonderful things about it to leave it out!
-Helmed by Enzo Coccia, it is widely regarded as one of the best – if not the best – pizzeria in Naples but it’s also not convenient for tourists to reach so I haven’t been able to make the trek yet.
+La Notizia is the only pizzeria I haven’t personally tried, but I’ve heard too many wonderful things about it to leave it out.
+Many Neapolitans consider La Notizia to serve the best pizza in Naples.
+Helmed by Enzo Coccia, a master pizzamaker, it’s a popular spot, though it is located in a residential neighborhood outside the center so you’ll want to take a cab to dine here.
 I hope to report back with positive news after my next trip to the city!